IRA Contribution Calculator: Roth, Traditional, and SEP

 Traditional IRAs

-A traditional IRA (individual retirement account) is a retirement account that you can open and fund yourself, that may carry certain tax advantages.
+A traditional IRA (individual retirement account) is a tax-deferred retirement account that you can open and fund yourself.
 This account is not through an employer.
+It’s considered tax-deferred because contributions are typically deductible from your income (see exceptions below), but you will owe income tax on withdrawals.

-Traditional IRA contribution limits for 2024 are: $7,000 or $8,000 if you are 50 years or older, and for 2023 are: $6,500 or $7,500 if you are 50 years or older.
-Contributions you make to a traditional IRA may be fully or partially deductible, depending on your filing status and income.
+Traditional IRA annual contribution limits for tax years 2024 and 2025 are $7,000, or $8,000 if you are age 50 or older.
+Contributions you make to a traditional IRA may be fully or partially deductible, depending on your filing status, income, and whether you or your spouse are covered by a retirement plan at work.

 Learn more: What Is an IRA?
 Types and Benefits, Explained